Palais Garnier: Grand staircase

 The building features a large ceremonial staircase of white marble with a balustrade of red and green marble, which divides into two divergent flights of stairs that lead to the Grand Foyer.
 Its design was inspired by Victor Louis's grand staircase for the Théâtre de Bordeaux.
 The pedestals of the staircase are decorated with female torchères, created by Albert-Ernest Carrier-Belleuse.
 The ceiling above the staircase was painted by Isidore Pils to depict The Triumph of Apollo, The Enchantment of Music Deploying its Charms, Minerva Fighting Brutality Watched by the Gods of Olympus, and The City of Paris Receiving the Plan of the New Opéra.
 When the paintings were first fixed in place two months before the opening of the building, it was obvious to Garnier that they were too dark for the space.
 With the help of two of his students, Pils had to rework the canvases while they were in place overhead on the ceiling and, at the age of 61, he fell ill.
 His students had to finish the work, which was completed the day before the opening and the scaffolding was removed.

 Cave of Pythia

 At the foot of the Grand staircase, Garnier wanted to place a white marble statue of Orpheus, but there weren't enough funds for this.
-Then there were talks about moving the La Danse (Carpeaux) from the main facade, but instead Garnier chose the Pythia by Adèle d'Affry (the artist also known by the pseudonym Marcello).
+Then there were talks about moving the La Danse (Carpeaux) from the main façade, but instead Garnier chose the Pythia by Adèle d'Affry (the artist also known by the pseudonym Marcello).
 There are two bronze lamps on each side of Pythia, made by Jules Corboz.
 The intrados of the staircase have plant motifs and musical instruments, masks and shells, the artist imagine it as a Nymphaeum.